Mobile Forensics

 To do that, you first need to get the iPhone IP address, go Settings > Wifi > Your network, and get the value in the "IP Address" field (something like 192.168.0.1).

-From another computer on the same network, you need to use a port scanner such as nmap and scan the ports on the iPhone with it.
+From another computer on the same network, you need to use a port scanner such as and scan the ports on the iPhone with it.
 For instance with nmap through command-line :

 # nmap 192.168.186.196